Detroit Lions young defensive tackle John Penisini announces surprise NFL retirement

 “I have made the decision To retire from football,” Penisini, 25, wrote in an Instagram post early Saturday.
 “I’m definitely going to miss my teammates in the coaching staff but I’m glad I got to experience it.
 I’m happy and excited for whatever life has for me.”

-A sixth-round pick out of Utah in 2020, Penisini has been a rotational player on the Lions’ defensive line the past two seasons and likely would have had a similar role this fall.
+A sixth-round pick out of Utah in 2020, Penisini — 6 feet 2, 335 pounds — has been a rotational player on the Lions’ defensive line the past two seasons and likely would have had a similar role this fall.

 READ MORE: Judging by minicamp, Lions are in for a long, rough training camp